A single-server installation consists in installing Fluid Topics on a single server.

-To solve these issues, the OleanDor company just signed with Antidot to install a Fluid Topics portal for their documentation.
+To solve these issues, the OleanDor company, specialized in time machine development, just signed with Antidot to install a Fluid Topics portal for their documentation.

 Before officially switching to Fluid Topics solution, they want to install a portal in beta version to run some tests.

 Here is the technical information they gathered in anticipation of the installation:

 - RHEL packages are located at the following URL: https://cdn.redhat.com/content/dist/rhel/server/7/

 - Antidot packages are located at the following URL: https://pkgs-oleandor.fluidtopics.net

 - To access the Antidot package repository, Antidot provided the following credentials: